 LAST OOOOORDERS!
-Don’t be caught out.
 The deadlines for free and cheap delivery before Christmas are FAST approaching

 If you’re shopping online for gifts, the deadline for ordering to get ’em in time for Christmas may be sooner than you think.
-Get it wrong and instead of presents under the tree, they could be held hostage at a courier firm’s out-of-town depot…
+Get it wrong and instead of having presents under the tree, you could find they end up being held hostage at a courier firm’s out-of-town depot until New Year…

-To help avoid this, retailers now give their own final cut-off dates for orders you want delivered before Christmas.
-In most cases, there are two separate deadlines – firstly, for cheapest standard delivery, and secondly, for costlier ‘express’ delivery services, which may be worth the extra money depending on how much you can save by shopping online.
+To help prevent this, retailers now give their own final cut-off dates for orders you want to make sure will be delivered before Christmas.
+In most cases, there are two separate deadlines – firstly, for cheapest standard delivery, and secondly, faster 'express' delivery that usually costs more.
+Of course, if you leave it late and want presents to arrive at all before Christmas, this extra cost may be necessary.
+Yet if the price is the same in store, consider shopping that way instead if you can to avoid delivery altogether.

-But there are no guarantees, as often a spanner can be thrown into the works – such as the threat of postal workers striking, or extreme weather – so you need to weigh up the risks and any additional costs compared with possibly paying a bit more on the high street.
+Remember, nothing is guaranteed.
+There's always a danger of a festive spanner being thrown in the works - such as the threat of postal workers striking, or extreme weather – so you need to weigh up the risks and any additional costs compared with possibly paying a bit more on the high street.

 |Retailer||For cheapest delivery (cost)||For latest delivery (cost)||For click & collect (cost) (i)|